Jeffrey S. Morton: Honors

 At Florida Atlantic University, Jeffrey Morton has been the recipient of the Researcher of the Year Award, Talon Service Award, Master Teacher Designation, Lifelong Learning Society Distinguished Professor, and University Distinguished Teacher of the Year Award.
-Dr. Morton is a past recipient of the Foreign Policy Association (FPA) Medal, which is awarded to leading practitioners, academics and members of the foreign policy establishment.
+Morton is a past recipient of the Foreign Policy Association (FPA) Medal, which is awarded to leading practitioners, academics and members of the foreign policy establishment.

 Other Work and Engagement

 Jeffrey Morton has founded and developed three major programs at Florida Atlantic University.
 In 1996 he established the Diplomacy Program, which trains undergraduate students in the art of diplomacy and conflict resolution.
 His program has competed in academic diplomacy simulations nationally and internationally.
 In 2016, the program was named in honor of Leon Charney, a key player in the Camp David Accord.
-Three times, the Leon Charney Diplomacy Program placed first overall at the National Model United Nations competition in Washington, D.C.
+Four times, the Leon Charney Diplomacy Program placed first overall at the National Model United Nations competition in Washington, D.C. and once in New York City.

 In 1997 he co-established the FAU Peace Studies Program, which he directed from 2001 until 2005.
 Peace Studies was transformed in 2016 into the Peace, Justice & Human Rights Initiative.
 Jeffrey Morton has served on the Program's Executive Committee since its inception.
 In 2020, made possible with a seed donation of $500,000, the Morton Research Forum was established in the Harriet L. Wilkes Honors College at Florida Atlantic.
 The Forum serves as a think tank that promotes critical studies of American foreign policy and global affairs.

 Jeffrey Morton lectures widely on matters of international law, U.S. foreign policy, conflict and terrorism.
 In 2021, the Foreign Policy Association launched its annual live Great Decisions Master Class.
 Jeffrey Morton delivers the eight lecture series.